mo-khaife-bot/nextjs-world-ranks/README.md

     web-scrape capital cities and long latitude and add it as a constant.js file and map capital city to relevant longitude and latitude.

+    style the map better so it's not the edge no more cam u add div and section to surround it use this to inform u https://github.com/nova-gh/countries

      -->
     <br>